 There’s plenty of ways to enjoy the city’s natural landscape.
 You can hike Table Mountain, hire a bike and cycle through the forests, take advantage of all the rock climbing, or retreat to the ocean for some surfing or time to relax.
 Cape Town is an outdoor enthusiast’s dream.
 It’s also worth getting out of the city and exploring the rest of the peninsula that Cape Town sits on.
 We did that by hiring a car and taking a road trip.
 This is the route we took and the stops we made along the way.
 We also have some notes on the safety of driving in Cape Town at the end of the post.
-And here’s an ultimate 5-day Cape Town itinerary, plus some alternative Cape Town itineraries for ideas of other things to do in the city and surrounding area.
+And here’s an ultimate 5-day Cape Town itinerary, things to do in Cape Town with kids, plus some alternative Cape Town itineraries for ideas of other things to do in the city and surrounding area.

 Our Cape Town road trip

 Kirstenbosch is home to Cape Town’s impressive botanical gardens, filled with plants of the Western Cape.
 The gardens merge into the Table Mountain National Park, which makes for a particularly impressive backdrop.
 The expertly curated gardens include a canopy walkway, fragrance garden, vygies, proteas, and sculpture garden.
 You could spend a whole day exploring the gardens and walking the trails, but we just went for a couple of hours at the beginning of our road trip.
 It costs R55 for an adult ticket, which includes a guided tour.
 Check the Kirstenbosch Gardens website for special events.